zenml-io/zenml/docs/book/user-guide/component-guide/model-deployers/bentoml.md

 The ZenML integration will provision a local HTTP deployment server as a daemon process that will continue to run in the background to serve the latest models and Bentos.

-### How do you use it?
+## How do you use it?

-In order to use the BentoML Model Deployer, We need to understand these three main concepts:
+In order to use the BentoML Model Deployer, we need to understand three main concepts:

-#### BentoML Service and Runner
+### BentoML Service and Runner

 The first step to being able to deploy your models and use BentoML is to create a [bento service](https://docs.bentoml.org/en/latest/concepts/service.html) which is the main logic that defines how